tencentyun/intlcloud-documents/yehe_doc/网络与CDN/网络流日志/操作指南/日志列表/查看流日志记录_intl_en.md

-You can view flow logs in CLS to quickly locate issues.
-You can select multiple topics in the same logset to perform cross-topic query.
-For detailed directions, please see [Log Search](https://intl.cloud.tencent.com/document/product/614/16981).
+Go to the CLS console to check flow logs.
+You can select multiple topics in the same logset to query the logs at the same time.
+For more information, see [Log Search](https://intl.cloud.tencent.com/document/product/614/39594).

+>!
->!For flow log field descriptions, please see [Flow Log Record](https://intl.cloud.tencent.com/document/product/682/18933).
+>- For description of FL fields, see [Flow Log Record](https://intl.cloud.tencent.com/document/product/682/18933).
+>- Data collected in flow logs needs to be written to CLS.
+Please authorize FL to access CLS.
+For more information, see [Authorizing FL to Access CLS](https://intl.cloud.tencent.com/document/product/682/47040).